 What if I’m not happy with the outcome of the complaint?

-If you are not happy with the outcome of the complaint then you can ask ADHC staff to review how the complaint was dealt with.
+If you are not happy with the outcome of the complaint then you can ask FACS staff to review how the complaint was dealt with.
 You can do this in a letter, email, over the phone or in person.
 A more senior staff member may undertake the review.

 FACS staff may gather additional information to review the decision.
 This may or may not lead to changes to the original decision.

 Please see Section 4.9 of the FACS Community Complaints Guidelines for Ageing and Disability Direct Services (Revised December 2015) for further information.